openhab/openhab-addons/addons/binding/org.openhab.binding.konnected/README.md

 The auto discovered thing adds two default channels.
 One channel for Zone 6 which is a sensor type channel, and one channel for the out pin that is an actuator type channel.
-These channels represent the two pins on the Konnected module whoose type cannot be changed.
+These channels represent the two pins on the Konnected module whose type cannot be changed.
 For zones 1-5, you will need to add channels for the remaining zones that you have connected.
-The only requirement is that the last charector of the typeId is the corresponding zone number in integer format.
+The only requirement is that the last character of the typeId is the corresponding zone number in integer format.
 For example, a sensor hooked up to zone 1.
 A new channel of type sensor with a typeID of any of the following names would work:
 Zone1
 Zone_1